MengshiLi/riscv-pk/MAN-GDB_OpenBSD_on_Ubuntu.md

   - `bsd` is obtained by `llvm-strip bsd.gdb`

 - copy these two files to Ubuntu18 so that GDB can refer to the symbols.
+  - `scp root@10.138.0.2:/home/mars/riscv/src/openbsd/sys/arch/riscv64/compile/GENERIC/obj/bsd.gdb .`
   - if failed to scp from freebsd12 to ubuntu18 directly, can use gcloud compute scp instead: on local laptop (as a relay):
   - `gcloud compute scp mars@openbsd65-rv64:/home/mars/riscv/img/bsd.gdb .`
-  - `gcloud compute scp ./bsd.gdb mars@ubuntu18:/home/mars/riscv/gdb4openbsd/`
+  - `gcloud compute scp ./bsd.gdb mars@ubuntu18:/home/mars/riscv/openbsdGDB/`

 - the bsd.gdb is referencing openbsd source code, prepare the source code and put it the same absolute path as it is on openbsd machine.
   - `mkdir /home/mars/riscv/src/`